-5 3 Land of moderate quality has been mapped for all the agricultural land at this site The principal limitation is soil wetness due to poor drainage Profiles typically comprise a stoneless gleyed medium clay loam topsoil This passes directly to a deep gleyed and slowly permeable clay subsoil (see Pit 1 Appendix III) The nature of the local climate and the depth to the slowly permeable horizons leads to Wetness Class IV being applied which in combination with the workability status of the topsoils leads to Subgrade 3b being most appropriate This degree of soil wetness will adversely affect crop growth and development and leads to severe restrictions on the opportunities for landwork and/or grazing by livestock
+5.3 Land of moderate quality has been mapped for all the agricultural land at this site.
+The principal limitation is soil wetness due to poor drainage.
+Profiles typically comprise a stoneless, gleved, calcareous heavy clay loam topsoil, passing to a deep, gleyed and slowly permeable, calcareous clay subsoil (see Pit 1, Appendix III).
+Occasionally a shallow, gleyed, calcareous heavy clay loam upper subsoil horizon is present.
+The nature of the local climate and the depth to the slowly permeable layer leads to Wetness Class III being applied.
+This however assumes that the land can be properly drained.
+The proximity of the river means that adequate outfall may not be available for significant periods of the year, making drainage impractical.
+No local data was available at the time of survey to assess the drainability of the site; the assessment of Wetness Class III is therefore seen as the best scenario for this land.
+Wetness Class III in combination with the workability status of the topsoil leads to Subgrade 3b being appropriate; equally this is the best possible classification for this land.
+This degree of soil wetness will adversely affect crop growth and development and leads to significant restrictions on the opportunities for landwork and/or grazing by livestock.

-ADAS Ref 2007/084/95 MAFF Ref EL20/862 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS Ref: 2002/093/95 MAFF Ref: EL20/642 Resource Planning Team Guildford Statutory Group ADAS Reading